-The actual facts: 1,700 Greek manuscripts include these words and only 6 Greek manuscripts do not include them.
-And those 6 are riddled with variants/errors.)
+The actual facts: 1,700 Greek manuscripts do not include these underlined words and only 6 Greek manuscripts include them.
+(And those 6 are riddled with variants/errors.)

-5. 1 Timothy 3:16 ESV Great indeed, we confess, is the mystery of godliness: He was manifested in the flesh, vindicated by the Spirit, seen by angels, proclaimed among the nations, believed on in the world, taken up in glory.

-1 Timothy 3:16 - 4:1 NASB And by common confession great is the mystery of godliness: He who was revealed in the flesh, Was vindicated in the Spirit, Beheld by angels, Proclaimed among the nations, Believed on in the world, Taken up in glory.

-1 Timothy 3:16 - 4:1 (should read) And without controversy great is the mystery of godliness: God was manifested in the flesh, Justified in the Spirit, Seen by angels, Preached among the Gentiles, Believed on in the world, Received up in glory.
+- 5. 1 Timothy 3:16 ESV Great indeed, we confess, is the mystery of godliness: He was manifested in the flesh, vindicated by the Spirit, seen by angels, proclaimed among the nations, believed on in the world, taken up in glory. - 1 Timothy 3:16 4:1 NASB And by common confession great is the mystery of godliness: He who was revealed in the flesh, Was vindicated in the Spirit, Beheld by angels, Proclaimed among the nations, Believed on in the world, Taken up in glory. - 1 Timothy 3:16 4:1 (should read) And without controversy great is the mystery of godliness: God was manifested in the flesh, justified in the Spirit, seen by angels, preached among the Gentiles, believed on in the world, received up in glory.